El Salvador proclaims state of emergency as homicides soar - KESQ

 El Salvador has a long history of organized crime groups fighting against security forces and among themselves to control territory and drug routes across Central America.
 The small Central American country — roughly the size of Massachusetts — led the world for the number of homicides related to the size of its population for several years in a row in the 2010s.

-President Nayib Bukele, who took office in June 2019 with broad support, campaigned on the promise of taking a tough stance on gang violence, which has plagued El Salvador for decades.
+President Nayib Bukele took office in June 2019 with broad support, after promising to stand tough against gang violence, which has racked El Salvador for decades.

 In 2020, he authorized the use of lethal force by the police and army against gang members he said were taking advantage of the coronavirus pandemic, after a weekend of violence left at least 50 people dead across the country.